Heald Green railway station: History

 To the south of the station is Heald Green Junction, a triangular junction for the branch to which opened in 1993.

 Facilities

-Heald Green has a ticket office on platform 1, which is open Monday-Saturday 06:15-19:30.
+Heald Green has a ticket office on platform 1.
 Ticket vending machines are in place on both platforms for purchase of tickets or promise to pay coupons, for when the ticket office is closed and for the collection of pre-paid tickets.

 Both platforms have waiting shelters with metal seating, electronic departure boards and automated audio announcements.
 Platform one has a station building which includes a small waiting room, ticket office and timetables.
 There is a small car park, with 14 spaces.
-Platform 1 is accessed from the car park and platform 2 is accessed via a long ramp; interchange between them requires crossing over the road bridge at the north end of the station.
+Platform 1 is accessed from the car park and platform 2 is accessed via a long ramp; interchange between them requires crossing over the Finney Lane bridge at the north end of the station.

 Services

 The basic Monday to Saturday off-peak service comprises: